taraksh01/learn-nextjs/note.md

 - Every file that corresponds to route, must be named page.tsx or page.js
 - Each folder corresponds to the path segment in the URL
 - For nested route add folder inside the route and add page.tsx or page.js inside folder.
+- For dynamic route, wrap the folder name inside brackets [] and inside that add page.tsx or page.js